 Open the air control completely.
-Criss cross 8 small pieces $(2^{}x2^{})$ of wood into the firebox in 2 layers (3 in the bottom, 3 in the middle 2 on the top).
+Criss cross 10 small pieces (2"x2") of wood into the firebox in 3 layers (2 at the bottom, 4 in the middle and 4 on top).
 Criss cross 10 to 12 finely split kindling wood pieces over the small pieces of wood.
 Tie knot with five sheets of paper and place them on top of the kindling wood.
 Light up the paper and let the door completely open until the 2 top layers are burning.
 Close the door.
-When the kindling and the small pieces of wood are almost completely burnt out and it is possible to break them into small pieces, level the coal bed and put 6 logs in the firebox.
-Place 2 small pieces (about 3" x 3") in the bottom in a reverse V shape, then put two medium size pieces (about 4"x4") in an East-West orientation in the back, one over the other (over the reverse V).
-Put the 2 last medium size pieces (about 4"x4") in the front, one over the other.
-Try to leave air space between the pieces.
-Let the door open at 90° for 3 minutes or when the fire is fully established and close the door.
+When the kindling and the small pieces of wood are almost completely burnt out and it is possible to break them into small pieces, level the coal bed and put 5 logs in the firebox.
+Place 2 small pieces (about 3" x 3") in the bottom in a reverse V shape, then put two medium size pieces (about 4"x4") in an East-West orientation in the back (over the reverse V).
+Put a big piece (about 5"x5") in the front over the reverse V. Try to leave air space between the pieces.
+Let the door fully open for 3 minutes or when the fire is fully established and close the door.
 Leave the air control fully opened.